0ffthexanax/Roblox-Profile-Viewer-Extension/README.md

 The project retrieves and displays information about a Roblox account using your `.ROBLOSECURITY` cookie.
 It is designed to be transparent, open-source, and easy to audit, ensuring that users can verify it is not a logger or malicious in any way.

+## Security 🔒

+This project is open-source, allowing users to inspect the code and verify that it contains no harmful components.
+The `.ROBLOSECURITY` cookie is used exclusively to fetch data from Roblox APIs and is never logged or stored.

 ## Features ✨

 The profile viewer provides the following information: